nosangCodes/weather-app/README.md

 # Weather App

-This is a weather app that fetches weather data from OpenWeather API and supports querying places via the TomTom API.
+This is a weather app that fetches weather data from the OpenWeather API and supports querying places via the TomTom API.
 The app allows users to search for a city, view its weather conditions, and toggle between Celsius and Fahrenheit units.
+Users can also view today’s five-hour forecast and a five-day forecast.

 ## Table of Contents
 1. [Prerequisites](#prerequisites)